Belleville: 613-966-8060 | Cobourg: 905-372-2237 | Kingston: 613-548-7070 | Trenton: 613-394-0707

 Once a wage garnishment starts, there are three ways to get it to stop:

-If you are threatened with a wage garnishment or are currently being garnisheed, we recommend that you contact us immediately to determine your options.
+If you are threatened with a wage garnishment or are currently being garnished, we recommend that you contact us immediately to determine your options.
 The longer you wait to deal with the wage garnishment, the more you will lose from each pay cheque.

 Download and fill out the forms below to give your F. J. Zielski & Associates Inc advisor the information needed to assess your situation.
 Find offices in Belleville, Kingston, and Trenton.
 You can also call us in Cobourg.